 He says:“I use the app on my phone.
 The app has helped me a lot to get things in the right order.
 Sometimes I do forget things and I can use the app for a prompt.

-Adam has moderate learning difficulties and is autistic, but has never wanted to be held back by his diagnosis, and has always wanted a job and to contribute to society.
+Adam has moderate learning difficulties and Autistic Spectrum Condition, but has never wanted to be held back by his diagnosis, and has always wanted a job and to contribute to society.

 Mum, Cath Gill, says: “From a young age Adam wanted to grow up to follow in his big sister’s footsteps, and to work and live away from home which are things that he sees that every adult does.
 Thanks to Derwen College and Premier Inn he has been able to fulfil his ambitions.